patrickbwarren/qgis-survex-import/README.md

 correctly incorporated when saving layers by hand, in the 'Save as ...'  dialog make sure that the geometry type is specified (ie 'Point' for stations, 'Polygon' for polygons, and 'LineString' for everything else) and the 'Include _z_ dimension' box is checked.
+This is done automatically when saving to the GeoPackage file if requested.

 #### Passage walls